7 tips for how to get a full college scholarship

 All of the tips below can help you get a scholarship that covers most or all of your college expenses, but for the most part, they’re not things you can do at the last minute.

-2. Perform well in high school academically
+2. Perform well academically

 Unfortunately, schools typically don’t set minimums for GPAs and test scores to earn a full-ride or full-tuition scholarship, so it’s in your best interest to do as best as you can to be competitive against other incoming students.

 If you’re struggling academically, seek extra help from teachers, hire a tutor or sign-up for extracurricular classes and programs focused on the subject matter you find challenging.

 While your grades and test scores are important, colleges typically look beyond those indicators to see the types of classes you took.
 If your senior year was full of easy classes, you might get passed up for a full-tuition or full-ride scholarship in favor of a student who took Advanced Placement (AP), honors, college prep and international baccalaureate (IB) courses.